-- Patient is lying in a tube in the center of gantry.
+- The patient is lying in a tube in the center of the gantry.

-- The X-rays passes through the patient and produces an image on
+- The X-rays pass through the patient and produce an image on

-- Microcomputer sense the position of tube in the gantry and samples
+- The microcomputer senses the position of the tube in the gantry and samples

-- The O/P unit then produces a visual image of a transverse plane
+- The output unit then produces a visual image of a transverse plane

-- The output may be displayed on the cathode ray tube or photographed with a camera to produce a hard copy record.
+- Output may be displayed on the cathode ray tube or photographed with a camera to produce a hard copy record.

 Detector operation and construction

 Detectors consist of ionization chambers filled with a gas such as xenon, sealed at both ends and having two conductors forming a capacitor on the sides.
-A high DC voltage is applied to the capacitors an x-rays entry.
-The chamber ionizes the xenon item causing it to migrate to capacitor plate and causing a current in the high voltage load.
+A high DC voltage is applied to the capacitors and x-rays entry.
+The chamber ionizes the xenon item causing it to migrate to the capacitor plate and causing a current in the high-voltage load.
 This current is proportional to the radiation and is fed to the computer as data for computing the image.

-The advanced model of CT scanner create image at an angle other than 90° by tilting the gantry.
+The advanced model of the CT scanner creates an image at an angle other than 90° by tilting the gantry.

 Application of CT Scanner